traveltowith

 Tip: Wear sturdy shoes and bring small snacks for the trail.

-When is the best time to visit Kifune Shrine?
+When is the best time to visit Kifune Shrine (Kyoto, Japan)?

 Visit in autumn to photograph red leaves against red lanterns, join riverside dining platforms in summer (May–Sept), and enjoy quiet snow scenes in winter mornings.